Ralph Tasker

 Ralph Edwin Tasker (July 15, 1919 - July 19, 1999) was a high school boys' basketball coach.
 He coached for over 50 years, including 49 years at Hobbs High School in Hobbs, New Mexico.
-He won twelve New Mexico Boys' State Basketball Championships: one with Lovington (1949) and eleven with Hobbs (1956, 1957, 1958, 1966, 1968, 1969, 1970, 1980, 1981, 1987, 1988).
+He won twelve New Mexico Boys' State Basketball Championships: one with Lovington High School (1949) and eleven with Hobbs (1956, 1957, 1958, 1966, 1968, 1969, 1970, 1980, 1981, 1987, 1988).
 His other accomplishments include twice being named National High School Coach of the Year, induction into the National High School Sports Hall of Fame, and being chosen for the Naismith Memorial Basketball Hall of Fame Morgan Wootten Award.
 The Hobbs High School home gymnasium is named Ralph Tasker Arena in his honor.

 As head coach at Sulphur Springs (OH), Lovington (NM), and Hobbs, he compiled a win-loss record of 1122-291 (.794).
 Tasker was known for employing a full-court press for the entire game.
 Tasker's teams were often high scoring, with his 1969-70 team averaging 114.6 points per game and recording 14 consecutive 100-point games, both national high school records.

 Coaching career

 Sulphur Springs (OH) 1941-42

 After attending Alderson-Broaddus College on a basketball scholarship, Tasker became the head basketball coach at the high school in Sulphur Springs, Ohio.
 His team compiled a 5-11 record competing in the rural Crawford County League.
 However, he coached there for only one season before leaving to join the military in response to the bombing of Pearl Harbor.
-He served in the U.S. Army Air Corps for most of the next five years, being stationed in Missouri, Texas, and Kirtland Field in Albuquerque, New Mexico.
+He served in the U.S. Army Air Corps for most of the next five years, being stationed in Missouri, Texas, and Kirtland Field (now Kirtland Air Force Base) in Albuquerque, New Mexico.